National (Malaysian) Curriculum

 We are preparing children for the needs of the 21st century, emphasizing the understanding of the curriculum and its needs for a wide range of subjects offered at Primary levels.
 The subjects are as follows:

-Sri Tenby’s Primary children progress to Secondary School with love for learning and enthusiasm for ore activity participation, and enjoy the continuous care by teachers.
+SST’s Primary children progress to Secondary School with a love for learning and enthusiasm for more activity participation, and enjoy continuous care by teachers.